surajssd/blog_contents/content/post/disable-ctrl-w.md

 +++
 author = "Suraj Deshmukh"
-title = "Disable your Ctrl + W keybinding" description = "Learn how to disable the shortcut Ctrl + W altogether on your GNOME" date = "2018-10-16T22:00:51+05:30" categories = ["fedora", "gnome"]
+title = "How to disable your Chrome Ctrl + W keybinding" description = "Learn how to disable the shortcut Ctrl + W altogether on your GNOME" date = "2018-10-16T22:00:51+05:30" categories = ["fedora", "gnome"]